mkorpela/pabot/README.md

       PABOTQUEUEINDEX - this contains a unique index number for the execution.
 Indexes start from 0.
       PABOTLIBURI - this contains the URI for the running PabotLib server PABOTEXECUTIONPOOLID - this contains the pool id (an integer) for the current Robot Framework executor.
 This is helpful for example when visualizing the execution flow from your own listener.
+      PABOTNUMBEROFPROCESSES - max number of concurrent processes that pabot may use in execution.
       CALLER_ID - a universally unique identifier for this execution.